GSTJ/thesys/packages/server/README.md

     ```sh
     PORT=<server_port>
-    CONNECTION_STRING=<your_mongodb_connection_string>
+    CONNECTION_STRING=<mongodb_connection_string>
     ```

 4.  **Change CORS settings.**

-    If you aren't developing for the official [Thesys website](https://www.thesys.com.br/)\_, you will need to change the url's located in index.json, to point to your domain
+    If you aren't developing for the official [Thesys website](https://www.thesys.com.br/), you will need to change the url's located in index.json, to point to your domain

     ```js
     const whitelist = [